 While Benelli might have leant its name to motorcycles, guns, and military vehicles, the company has also made its fair share of bicycles too.
 The Italian company’s current line-up mainly consists of electronically assisted bicycles aimed for the urban jungle rather than focusing on proper adventuring, but there are a few interesting mountain bikes you should consider.
 The Tagete is an e-bike that can comfortably take you from A to B in the city, but will also perform exceptionally well on tough trails and over long, tiring distances.
 It’s an ideal choice for those looking for top-end performance but need a versatile ride that can handle a multitude of environments.

 Equipped with trail ready 7.5 inch wheels with the right rubber to help you traverse a wide range of terrain, the Tagete is so much more than your average mountain bike.
 Since it comes with an electric motor, it offers the rider six levels of pedal assisted riding, which can help you cruise at a top speed of around 15.5 mph for a maximum range of 62 miles, thanks to the compact and powerful lithium-ion battery – which can fully recharge in 4 to 6 hours.
 On top of that the Benelli offers excellent adjustable front forks, a quality gearbox complete with Shimano derailleurs, and boasts an LCD rider display to help keep you informed of your statistics and battery life.
-All in all, it’s one of the best mountain bikes on the market for the price asked.
+All in all, it’s one of the best mountain bikes for sale for the price asked.

 #09.
 The BMW M Cruise – $1,150.00

-Next up, we’ve got the BMW M Cruise, a bicycle styled after the more famously known BMW M2 Coupe.
+Next up, we’ve got the BMW M Cruise, a branded bicycle styled after the more famously known BMW M2 Coupe.
 While it might look a little tamer than some of the other bikes on the list, you can bet that this BMW is made with hard work in mind.
 It looks sleek, elegant, and stylish, and it’s no wonder that it won the Red Dot Design award when it first came out, but it actually performs as good as it looks too.
 Many people will be surprised to learn that this is a genuine BMW product, and it’s not just some made-in-China mass produced unit with a BMW sticker on it (because a fair few of those have been seen floating around on eBay in the past) – so if you want a BMW mountain bike to compliment your S1000RR, you’d better get one of these.

 #08.
 The Honda RN01 – Not For Sale